stupa-hh/presidium/README.md

 ## Issues

 You can create issues to describe problems you have with the presidium.
-This can be used for anything related to the formal duties of the presidium.
+This can be used for anything related to the duties of the presidium.

-Furthermore you can use this to ask the presidium to do something.
+Furthermore you can use this to ask the presidium to do something (basically a "feature" wish).
 The last thing you can do is asking the presidium for information.

 ## Protocols